 This chart may not include all mild side effects of these drugs.
 More mild side effects may occur if you’re receiving Imfinzi or Tecentriq with other cancer drugs.
-For more information on the mild side effects of the two drugs, see the Imfinzi medication guide and the Tecentriq medication guide.
+For more information on the mild side effects of the two drugs, see the prescribing information for Imfinzi and Tecentriq.

 Serious side effects

-In addition to the mild side effects described above, serious side effects may occur in people using Imfinzi or Tecentriq.
+In addition to the mild side effects described above, serious side effects may occur in people receiving Imfinzi or Tecentriq.
 See the chart below for a list of serious possible side effects.

 |Severe immune system reactions*||X||X|